bxdoan/bxdoan/README.md

 <div align="center">

-> Hard work is worthless for those that don’t believe in themselves.
+> The moment you think of giving up, think of the reason why you held on so long.

-> — Naruto Uzumaki —
+> — Natsu Dragneel —

 </div>